PortableApps64/PortableApps-ForMacOS64/README.md

  So it seems, only Admin level privileged user can use+run Platypus generated apps, in 64bit-only macOSX(Catalina & macOSX after it) and also in 64bit+32bit supported macOSX(Mojave & macOSX before it).<br/>
- To wrap app for macOSX Mojave & before it, use v4.9.<br/>
+ To wrap an App for macOSX Mojave & before it, use v4.9.<br/>
- To wrap app for macOSX Catalina & after it, use v5.3 & later.<br/>
+ To wrap an App for macOSX Catalina & after it, use v5.3 & later.<br/>
 </dd></dl>
 </div><br/>